 The recurring theme of this chapter is balance: seeking a balance between what the resort gives to the community in terms of jobs, tax revenue, meeting space, and recreation and, in turn, what the resort requires in terms of water, sewer, mass transit and employee housing.
 The theme of balance also relates to the scale and character of the development and how well it fits into the fabric of the community and the landscape.
 As mentioned in the Statement of Purpose, this proposed development is an excellent example of balance.

-In all of these ways, and many others, the proposed Master Plan is consistent with the 1994 Comprehensive Plan and helps to meet its community goals.
-The Master Plan is also consistent with the 2012 Comprehensive Plan.
+In all of these ways, and many others, the proposed Master Plan is consistent with the Comprehensive Plan and helps to meet its community goals.